inveox-lab-it/kong-plugin-api-response-merger/README.md

 }
 ```

-This plugin will allow to change upstream respone by extending it respone of data from service-a and service-b.
+This plugin will allow to change upstream response by extending it respone of data from service-a and service-b.
 See example below

 ```bash
 $ curl -X GET http://kong/v1/data/upstream-1